2006 Regular Session

 WHEREAS, the Junior Parliamentary Procedure Team comprised of Emily Bates, Ben Adams, April Stroupe, Holley Hurt, Cody Hurt and Michael Winker completed a written exam and performed a skit demonstrating their abilities in parliamentary procedure to take top honors; and

 WHEREAS, the Pine Grove High School FFA Team has been superbly coached and inspired by faculty advisor John-Grady Taylor; and

 WHEREAS, a winning and cooperative spirit and a high degree of skill and knowledge have been developed by the Pine Grove FFA Team, and their activities and attitude reflect great credit upon the individual members and their advisor and bring much honor to Pine Grove High School; and

 WHEREAS, it is the policy of the House of Representatives to recognize and commend excellence, especially when evidenced by the youth of our state, who are its future:

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate the Pine Grove High School FFA Team and their advisor, John-Grady Taylor, for their outstanding accomplishments in 2005, for winning eight Future Farmers of America State Championships and for displaying tireless devotion to their academic endeavors.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mrs. Alta "Jo" Bryan and the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Pine Grove High School, Advisor John-Grady Taylor and to the members of the Capitol Press Corps.